-In addition to Windows Hello compatibility, the reader also comes with FIDO second-factor authentication, which is used to protect and access cloud files on Chrome.
+In addition to Windows Hello compatibility, the Kensington VeriMark Reader also comes with FIDO second-factor authentication, which is used to protect and access cloud files on Chrome.
 Encryption is also used to protect all the fingerprint data held on the reader.
 It’s a bit more expensive than other compact option, but the extra security features make it well worth it.

 Lexar Jumpdrive Fingerprint Reader

 The 64GB size is a strong middle-of-the-road option, but you can choose bigger or smaller storage sizes if you prefer.
-The downside to this model is that it does stick out of your laptop like a traditional USB stick, so you can’t really keep it in when transporting your laptop.
+Regardless of what storage size you choose, the Lexar Jumpdrive Fingerprint Reader comes in one standard size that will protrude from your laptop’s USB port, so you can’t leave it in when you’re packing up your device.

 The DigitalPersona reader is compatible with desktop computers, so it’s geared for businesses that want a durable fingerprint reader.
 There are a lot of purposes you can use this reader for, and it’s compatible with Windows, so it’s the ideal choice for PC desktops.

 The software can be difficult to install, so unless you’re well versed in IT skills, you might not want to choose it for your home computer.
 The DigitalPersona Reader also includes a blue LED light so you know when it’s working, a surprisingly comforting feature.

 - The best GIF-maker apps and websites for 2020